mwouts/nbpercent/README.md

 ### Cleanup the output folder

-Files that corresponds to outputs that are not any more in the notebook should be deleted when the notebook is saved (and the folder deleted when the notebook has no outputs).
+Files that corresponds to outputs that are not anymore in the notebook should be deleted when the notebook is saved (and the folder deleted when the notebook has no outputs).